bahtiyartan/troia/docs/44DateOperations_.rst

 	STRINGVAR3 = STRINGVAR3 + SYS_DATEFORMAT + TOCHAR(10);
 	STRINGVAR3 = STRINGVAR3 + SYS_TIMEFORMAT + TOCHAR(10);
 	STRINGVAR3 = STRINGVAR3 + SYS_TIMESFORMAT + TOCHAR(10);

+This system variables are supported after 5.02.05 and following versions, so it is not possible to use this variables on 3.08.x and 5.01.x versions.

 Date Formatting & Parsing Dates with TROIA
 ==========================================